-Centre not imposing any language on any State: Dharmendra Pradhan
+Centre not imposing any language on any state: Dharmendra Pradhan

 Pradhan was speaking to reporters in the presence of professor V Kamakoti, Director, IIT Madras, after taking part in the 'Think India Dakshinapatha Summit 2025'.

-Elaborating about the three language policy, he said from Class six to ten there is three language formula.
+Elaborating about the three language policy, he said that from Class six to ten there is three language formula.
 "One language will be mother tongue.
 The rest two will be your choice.
-No language will be imposed by the Government of India on any State," he said.
+No language will be imposed by the Government of India on any state," he said.

-To a query on how the three language policy is being implemented in a State like the Uttar Pradesh, he said, "We are implementing in that State also.
-Many State governments, forget BJP ruled States, are implementing three language policy, prior to National Education Policy."
+To a query about how the three language policy is being implemented in a state like Uttar Pradesh, he said, "We are implementing it in that state also.
+Many state governments, forget BJP ruled states, are implementing three language policy, prior to National Education Policy."
 "In Uttar Pradesh, a student will learn Hindi, as mother tongue.
 After that, they may opt for learning Marathi and Tamil also.
-Some student in UP, can take Tamil as a third language.
-UP government has to provide the facility to teach Tamil," he said.
+Some students in UP, can take Tamil as a third language.
+The UP government has to provide the facility to teach Tamil," he said.

 Pointing out that only 10 per cent of India's population speak in English, he said rest of the population prefer to speak in their mother tongue.